-Students should allow 2–3 months to complete The Uncommon Essay Course.
-This includes our Discovery Process ahead of the first meeting (2–3 weeks), four private coaching sessions (4–6 weeks), and asynchronous Final Feedback (1–2 weeks).
+The course includes our Discovery Process ahead of the first meeting (two weeks minimum), four private coaching sessions (two weeks minimum), and asynchronous Final Feedback (returned within one week of submission).

 We recommend scheduling coaching sessions 7–10 days apart.
 This spacing is ideal, but sometimes scheduling considerations mean sessions will need to be further apart.
 When this is the case, it is especially important for students to attend to next writing steps promptly after sessions in order to maintain momentum.

 We recommend the summer before senior year.
 Students can then turn their attention to supplement essays in the early fall.
 Students frequently begin The Uncommon Essay Course in June or early July and finish in August.
 Some of our coaches also offer spring availability, and some students opt to get started in May.
 This can work well for students who have busy fall schedules.

 The WayFinder is appropriate for rising seniors, but it’s also a forward-thinking option for students who are applying to college next year.